mightyoctopus/llm-powered-automated-job-discovery-system/README.md

   Uses an LLM to evaluate job relevance

 * **ExportService**
-  Exports results to Google Sheets
+  Full automation of exporting results to Google Sheets

 ---